East Africa: Small grants make a big difference

 DANDELION AFRICA

 In Kenya’s Rift Valley, one of the most powerful experiences for me, was attending a grandstand-style ceremony proclaiming Lomolo A Village, an FGM Free zone (Female Genital Mutilation, also known as female cutting or female circumcision).
 This event included entertainment and speeches from an impressive array of community leaders, students, teachers, and education officials.
-A highlight was when, Elizabeth Barta, (pictured right), a grandmother who had previously performed “the cut” on the village girls for decades spoke to 23080662473_a9473aec22_othe crowd of hundreds proclaiming, “FGM in Lomolo A must end!”
+A highlight was when, Elizabeth Barta, (pictured right), a grandmother who had previously performed “the cut” on the village girls for decades spoke to the crowd of hundreds proclaiming, “FGM in Lomolo A must end!”
 Even though female cutting became illegal in Kenya in 2011 many rural communities are continuing the dangerous practice due to deep cultural traditions.

 Displaced twice by the government after post election violence in 2007, historically Lomolo A, a village of 3500 (350 households) with limited resources had a 75% FGM rate and is now dramatically lowering those numbers primarily due to Dandelion Africa’s Girls for Leader’s program – supported entirely by Pangea grants the past two years.